ThomasAuttenberg/Java-simple-CRUD-DAO/README.md

 <li>User</li>
 <li>Main</li>
 </ul>
 <h3> Warning!
-Make sure you made the resource control above database connections if it's necessary for your project [DAO class] </h3>
+Make sure you made the resource control above database connections if it's necessary for your project [close all the connections in DAO class] </h3>